 Considering only randomized studies over 85 participants, with more than one month of follow up, we are left with 10 studies: four evaluating an oral probiotic10-13 and six that used a vaginal formulation.14-19 Three of the four studies on oral probiotics first treated participants with metronidazole, and all treated women with a probiotic for 30-120 days.
-Of the four studies, one did not have clear specifications for the primary analysis, which suggests significant potential for bias.12 Of the remaining three, two showed a statistically significant reduction in BV recurrence in the probiotic arm: one using L. rhamnosus GR-1 and L. reuteri RC-1410, and one that used a combination of L. crispatus LMG S-29995, L. brevis, and L. acidophilus in proportion of 60%, 20%, and 20%, respectively.11 The study which did not show benefit also used L. rhamnosus GR-1 and L. reuteri RC-14, but in a liquid drink form.13 treated participants with antibiotics and then delivered the probiotic between seven days to 11 weeks, though some included intermittent repeat dosing.
-Three studies showed a significant reduction in BV recurrence (one using L. rhamnosus, L. acidophilus, S. thermophilus19; one using L. gasseri and L. rhamnosus17; and one using L. crispatus15), and three did not (products included an L. casei and L. fermentum impregnated tampon16; L. acidophilus alone14; or L. casei alone18).
+Of the four studies, one did not have clear specifications for the primary analysis, which suggests significant potential for bias.
+Of the remaining three, two showed a statistically significant reduction in BV recurrence in the probiotic arm: one using L. rhamnosus GR-1 and L. reuteri RC-14, and one that used a combination of L. crispatus LMG S-29995, L. brevis, and L. acidophilus in proportion of 60%, 20%, and 20%, respectively.
+The study which did not show benefit also used L. rhamnosus GR-1 and L. reuteri RC-14, but in a liquid drink form.

+Of the six studies meeting our selection criteria evaluating vaginal probiotics, all but one first treated participants with antibiotics and then delivered the probiotic between seven days to 11 weeks, though some included intermittent repeat dosing.
+Three studies showed a significant reduction in BV recurrence (one using L. rhamnosus, L. acidophilus, S. thermophilus; one using L. gasseri and L. rhamnosus; and one using L. crispatus), and three did not (products included an L. casei and L. fermentum impregnated tampon; L. acidophilus alone; or L. casei alone).